csev/dj4e/assn/dj4e_hello.md

 Building a Main Page
 --------------------

-It is time for your the "/" URL in your application to actually refer to a real page instead of throwing a "404 Not Found" error.
+It is time for the "/" in your application URL to actually refer to a real page instead of throwing a "404 Not Found" error.
 We will store this page (and other project-wide bits) in an application named "home".
 To get started: